BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 **Gordian Seed Tool** is an iOS and macOS seed manager that is a reference app for the Gordian system.
 It allows you to safely and securely store your cryptographic seeds and to derive and export public and private keys.
 You can also export the seed itself in a variety of forms, including as SSKR shares.

 Why use **Seed Tool**?
-Because storing your seeds on a fully networked device is a major security vulnerability that also leaves your seeds vulnerable to loss. **Seed Tool** resolves both of these problems.
+Because storing your seeds in the unecrypted RAM of a fully networked device is a major security vulnerability that also leaves your seeds vulnerable to loss. **Seed Tool** resolves both of these problems.
 You can move selected public and private keys online only as they're required, and you can be sure that your seeds are in a secure vault that's backed up and not dependent on a single device.

 **Usability Features:**